Feugmo-Group/OrgoMol/README.md

 # OrgoMol with Hydra Configuration

-This repository contains code for training and evaluating machine learning models for molecular property prediction, using Hydra for configuration management.
+This repository contains code for training and evaluating T5 based architecture for molecular property prediction, using Hydra for configuration management.

 ## Setup